dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 error CS0535: 'OrderDetails' does not implement interface member 'IDisposable.Dispose()'
 ```

-Resolve this by adding the following method inside the `@functions` block:
+Resolve this by adding the following method inside the `@code` block:

 ```cs
 void IDisposable.Dispose()